Serhey778/user-service/README.md

 2. $/api/users/login - POST request for user authorization.
 The request "body" contains an object with user data according to the above user model, in the JSON format.
 The "email" and "password" object properties are required (only the "email" and "password" properties can be specified in the object).

 3. $/api/users/:id - GET request for a user to retrieve their data from the database (couchDB) after authorization.
-The "authorization" property and its value — "jwtToken" obtained after authorization—must be included in the request header, separated by a space (as in "authorization": "$ jwtToken").
+The "authorization" property and its value — "jwtToken" obtained after authorization—must be included in the request header, separated by a space (as in "authorization": "Bearer jwtToken").
 When authorizing as an admin, this request can retrieve database data for any user by id by specifying the "id" property and its value "\_id from the couchDB" in the request header.
 By default (if the additional "id" property is not specified in the request header), the admin will retrieve data from the database for all users.

 4. $/api/users/:id/block - PUT request to block a user (themselves) after authorization.
 The "authorization" property and its value — "jwtToken" received after authorization—must be included in the request header, separated by a space (as in "authorization":"$ jwtToken").
 When authorizing as an admin, this request can be used to block database data for any user by id.
 By additionally specifying the "id" property and its value, "\_id from the DB," in the request header.